-The second failure case occurs when the person moves away (and loses eye contact) during the robot's approach in the remaining phases (Figure 1, third and fourth diamond from the top).
-As a reminder, Kendon observed that both participants in a greeting tended to move towards each other during the approach.
+The second failure case occurs when the person moves away (and loses eye contact) during the robot's approach in the remaining phases (Figure 1, third and fourth diamond from top).
+Kendon had observed that both participants in a greeting tended to move towards each other during the approach.
 Thus if the robot senses that the person is moving away from the robot when it tries to move through their social space towards them, the robot will take that as a sign that the human does not want to interact with it, and will abandon its greeting as described in our first failure case.